-It’s the Memorial Tournament week – the second to last stop before next month’s U.S. Open, and the field in central Ohio is once again stout.
-(If the PLAYERS is the tour’s fifth major, then the Memorial is its sixth.)
+It’s the Memorial Tournament week – the second to last stop before the 2023 U.S. Open, and as an elevated event, the field in central Ohio is stacked.

 PGA Tour At-a-Glance

 Title Sponsor: Nationwide Insurance